Tomas-Kaiser/typescript_tutorial/README.md

 `npm i --save-dev @types/lodash` or `npm i -D @types/lodash`

 ps.
 Newer JavaScript libraries come with type definition files.
 So there’s no need to install type definition files separately.

+## React with TypeScript

+We are going to build a simple todo app.

+### Creating a React App with TypeScript

+run `npx create-react-app reminders-app --template typescript`

+Note: In the src folder we can see tsx instead of jsx.